by Sylvia Fowler

 For a few of us, luckier in terms of independent sources of wealth, an unusually generous or kind ex-spouse, and/or sheer determination to emigrate home again, the leap is made with trembling limbs, stomach aflutter, and eyes wide open.
 For many, long absence makes us feel as if we belong neither to one culture nor the other.
 We are changed forever by sympathy (and sometimes resentment) for a culture that frequently made us the reprobates.
 Some of the more fortunate of the convert wives manage eventually to see the blame that threatened to sweep us into an ocean of misery as meaningless foam.
 We have found the link between mystical Islam and the spirituality of all belief systems that reverence a Divine Power.
 It is a discovery that heals.

 The purpose of this memoir is neither to hurt nor to erroneously portray the people who were closest to me during the seventeen years I lived in Saudi Arabia.
 My goal is to offer a window for humanists onto a world that is not only fascinating, but enlightening to those who believe in love and understanding.
-The Red Sea Bride is now available as an ebook on Amazon.
+Finally, this year 2017, The Red Sea Bride is available as an ebook on Amazon.